GeorgeKiritsis/GeorgeKiritsis/README.md

 - BSc Computer Science, Hellenic Air Force Academy '26

-I am a Computer Science Officer at the **Hellenic National Meteorological Service** (EMY), working on machine learning and big-data analysis of operational meteorological and satellite data.
-My work sits at the intersection of **software engineering**, **computer graphics**, **embedded systems**, **aerospace ML**, and **real-time analytics for pilot training**.
+I am a Computer Science Officer at the **Hellenic National Meteorological Service** (EMY).
+My work sits at the intersection of
+**software engineering**, **computer graphics**, **embedded systems**, **aerospace ML**, and **real-time analytics for pilot training**.
 My undergraduate research at the 360 Training Squadron of the Hellenic Air Force produced an operationally deployed end-to-end